Australia-India ECTA benefits for Australia (overview)

 Over the next 20 years, a growing India will need many of Australia's goods and services, including agriculture, critical minerals, education and skills training, and healthcare.
-The Australia-India Economic Cooperation and Trade Agreement (AI-ECTA) will open new markets for exporters and service suppliers in many sectors and bring us closer to one of our most important Indo-Pacific partners.
+From 29 December 2022 the Australia-India Economic Cooperation and Trade Agreement (ECTA) will open new markets for exporters and service suppliers in many sectors and bring us closer to one of our most important Indo-Pacific partners.

-The AI-ECTA will secure Australia's foothold in the world's fastest growing major economy and enable Australian businesses to unlock or expand their operations in a market of nearly one and a half billion consumers.
+ECTA will secure Australia's foothold in the world's fastest growing major economy and enable Australian businesses to unlock or expand their operations in a market of nearly one and a half billion people.

-The AI-ECTA is a stepping-stone towards a full Australia-India Comprehensive Economic Cooperation Agreement.
+ECTA is a stepping-stone towards a full Australia-India Comprehensive Economic Cooperation Agreement (CECA).
 It provides for competitive tariff elimination or tariff reduction on a wide range of key Australian goods exports and opens new services markets for suppliers in sectors that complement India's domestic reform priorities.

 India is one of Australia's most important trading partners, currently our seventh largest, and our economies are highly complementary.
 Australian resources and other commodities such as wool and cotton are important inputs that drive Indian industry.
 India is also a growing market for Australia's world leading critical minerals and resources sectors.
 Australian services are increasingly sought after in India, with Australian services exports nearly doubling in value over the past decade, and many untapped opportunities remain.

-The elimination or reduction in tariffs will open the doors for Australian goods exports and create new opportunities, including where trade was previously not economically feasible due to high tariffs.
+These results are commercially significant for up to $14.8 billion worth of Australia’s current merchandise trade destined for India each year and will open the door for Australian goods exports and create new opportunities, including where trade was previously not economically feasible due to high tariffs.
 Lower Australian tariffs could lower the price of imported products from India and increase the variety of goods available to Australian consumers.